-Does it mean that when you are walking alone on a busy street, the sense of "We" that arises or may arise when you enter into company of friends or family, or a group with a common interest, the potentiality of seeing oneself as a collective has a greater billing within that self, that life-force power of the universe, and that you are a We, much more that you are a Me?
+Does it mean that when you are walking alone on a busy street, in the sense of "We" that arises or may arise when you enter into a company of friends, family, or some group with a common interest, the potentiality of seeing oneself as a collective has a greater billing within that self, that life-force power of the universe, and that you are a We, much more than you are a Me?

 To round it off here is a video from Francis Lucille you might like.
 I will add the audio track separately later.